histefanov/SoftUni-CSharp-Fundamentals-Problems/README.md

 # SoftUni-CSharp-Fundamentals-Problems
-All problems from SoftUni C# Fundamentals module, including the "More Exercises" section.
+All problems from SoftUni C# Fundamentals module.